Looking for the most famous restaurants in Delhi? You’ve come to the right place!

 Which area is best for food in Delhi?

 Central Delhi which includes Connaught Place is the best area for food in Delhi.
-Not only are many of the most famous restaurants in Delhi located here, there is an excellent street food scene in Connaught Place.
+Not only are many of the most famous restaurants in Delhi located here, it is one of the best markets for street food in Delhi.

 What is Delhi’s famous sweet?